 The story is rich and fanciful, just like the bread.
 Today this sweet loaf is no longer saved just for Christmas, it is eaten at other holidays throughout the year and served sliced and toasted for brunch and as a dessert with a selection of cheeses and sweet wines.
 The bread, despite its rather lighthearted lore is quite sophisticated.
 The traditional method for making panettone is done over the course of several days.
 It included long sessions of kneading and allowed for up to 20 hours of rise time in order to create a flavor that is both sweet, but also has a complexity caused by the fermentation of the dough.
 Today, we want the same balance of flavor, without having to labor over the process or wait several days to enjoy our bread.
 Although you can bake the bread after only a few hours of refrigeration we recommend letting it sit for about 24 hours to develop its full flavor and it will be easier to work with.

 There are traditional Panettone molds that are very high sided which come either straight or fluted, they give the bread its characteristic cupola shape.
-These molds can be found in either metal Panettone-Charlotte or Paper Moulds varieties at cooking stores or on the web.
-We have also used a Brioche Molds, and many people bake them in large, empty, parchment lined coffee cans to achieve the high domed loaf.
+These molds can be found in either metal or Paper Molds varieties at cooking stores or on the web.
+Brioche Molds are also great, and many people bake them in large, empty, parchment lined coffee cans to achieve the high domed loaf.

-Panettone from Artisan Bread in Five Minutes a Day
+Panettone from The New Artisan Bread in Five Minutes a Day

 Makes three 1½ -pound loaves.
 The recipe is easily doubled or halved.